Robertsmania/RobertsmaniaReplay/README.md

 # RobertsmaniaPitGirl - iRacing Replay

-This project presents a plugin for <a href="https://voiceattack.com/" target="_blank" rel="noopener noreferrer">VoiceAttack</a> that integrates with the iRacing SDK to monitor race events and build a list of event markers to be used for replay review.
+This project presents a plugin for <a href="https://voiceattack.com/" target="_blank" rel="noopener noreferrer">VoiceAttack</a> which integrates with the iRacing SDK to monitor race events and build a list of event markers to be used for replay review.

 The iRacing telemetry data is monitored constantly and markers are recorded when any driver has an offtrack incident, overtake, undertake, or radio broadcast.
 The race start and driver finishes are also entered as markers.